bwlewis/exm/README.md

 Use exm with, for instance, a fast NVME flash device.
 Exm complements Linux system swap and works best together with swap.
-Linux swap efficiently manages situations in which lots of smaller allocations exceed available memory, while exm efficiently handles large allocations.
+Linux swap efficiently manages situations where lots of smaller allocations exceed available memory, while exm efficiently handles large allocations.

-Multiple processes using exm, including forked child processes, may use private copy on write mappings (the default), or optionally shared writable mappings or duplicated private mappings.
+Multiple processes using exm, including forked child processes, may use private copy on write mappings (the default), or optionally shared writable mappings (perilous), or duplicated private mappings.

 ## Requirements